ygini/Hello-IT/README.md

 ![Application Screenshot](/Docs/screenshot.png?raw=true "Hello IT")

+You can find Hello IT release and preview version at https://github.com/ygini/Hello-IT/releases

 ## Architecture

 The application uses plugins located in multiple places to support different functions.
 Those functions allow the system administrator to generate a custom service menu with different features inside.